 Most webservices require a SQL database as a backend to store data.
 Such a SQL database typically contains data that must be kept confidential.
 For example, this database might contain social security numbers, credit card information, and in some cases, even passwords.
 Clearly, such database needs to be protected from unauthorized accesses to keep this data not only confidential but also to ensure the integrity of this data.

-The standard approach to run such a database in the cloud is to run a database inside a virtual machine (VM) that runs on top of a physical machine (PM).
+The standard approach to run such a database in the cloud is to run a database inside a Virtual Machine (VM) that runs on top of a Physical Machine (PM).
 Each VM runs its own operating system and the PM runs a host OS and a hypervisor that multiplexes the PM between the VMs.
 Evidence is, demonstrating that the standard approach is unable to provide the level of protection that many applications need.
 SERECA has some unique features - or Unique Selling Points (USP) - that provide superior protection also from priveleged users (e.g. the system administrator or the cloud provider) and privileged software (e.g. the OS or the Hypervisor).
 These are briefly described in the following

-- SERECA platform keeps the application keys confidential
+- USP-1: SERECA platform keeps the application keys confidential

 A good database will support transparent encryption of all files it stores in the file system.
 Moreover, it will encrypt all traffic to/from its clients, typically, using TLS.
 Nevertheless, this is not sufficient to keep the data confidential: First, the database needs to store the encryption key for its encrypted files as well and the key for its TLS certificate.
 Such keys could be stored in a key store but to retrieve a key, one tries to restrict access to the keys to the database only.
 However, anybody with root access on the VM can also gain also access to these keys.
 Second, anybody with root access on the PM, can also gain access to these keys - either by impersonating root on the VM or by just dumping the in memory content of processes running in the VM.